-Pennsylvania Ranks Fourth Among All States In Number of Charges Filed
+Pennsylvania Ranks Fourth Among All States In Number of Discrimination Charges Filed

-The U.S. Equal Employment Opportunity Commission (EEOC) released comprehensive enforcement and litigation statistics for fiscal year (FY) 2018.
+The U.S. Equal Employment Opportunity Commission (EEOC) released comprehensive data on 2018 discrimination charges filed across the nation.
 Statistics show that the EEOC resolved 90,558 charges of discrimination and secured $505 million for victims in the private sector, state and local government, and federal workplaces.
 The agency reported to have received more than 519,000 calls to its toll-free number, as well as 34,600 emails and more than 200,000 inquiries in field offices.

-Following is a breakdown of the national charges filed:
+Following is a breakdown of the discrimination charges filed across the nation:

 - Retaliation: 39,469 (51.6% of all charges filed)